Business

 • This trend was a major highlight at Expo West 2025, where brands showcased adaptogenic and health-boosting coffee innovations.

-• Black coffee trends are also shifting towards cold brew innovations, with a focus on sustainability and convenience.
+• Black coffee trends are also shifting towards different brew innovations, with a focus on sustainability and convenience.

 How coffee brands can make the most of LTOs